Theresa May’s government found in contempt of parliament

 Mr Dodds accused members of the cabinet of releasing some of the advice to the media, adding: “If the press are entitled [to the advice], then the members of this House are entitled to have this advice.”

-So many politicians from Ms May’s own Conservatives have spoken out against the deal that the odds look stacked against her winning the December 11th vote.
+So many politicians from Mrs May’s own Conservatives have spoken out against the deal that the odds look stacked against her winning the December 11th vote.

-Mr Cox on Monday gave parliament an outline of his legal advice to the government on Monday.
+Mr Cox on Monday gave parliament an outline of the legal advice on Monday.

-Cabinet minister Andrea Leadsom said on Tuesday that this had been a “full and frank exposition”, and that releasing the full advice would set a dangerous precedent.
+Ms Leadsom had said earlier on Tuesday that this had been a “full and frank exposition”, and that releasing the full advice would set a dangerous precedent.
 She said the government had fulfilled the spirit of the order to publish.

-Ms May’s spokesman said the cabinet agreed that ministers must be able to obtain candid legal advice “without fear that it will be immediately published” – Reuters/PA
+Mrs May’s spokesman said the cabinet agreed that ministers must be able to obtain candid legal advice “without fear that it will be immediately published”. – Reuters/PA